muratk3n/thirdwave/en/2020/09/why-did-hillary-lose.md

 in a way, poetic justice, Clintonism sinking a Clinton.

-"But if people are dumb on politics analytically how could they have connect Clintonism with their bad state?"
+"But if people are dumb on politics analytically how could they have connect Clintonism with their bad lot in life?"

 They didn't have to.
 The sins of Clintonism are too numerous to go into here, but after decades of this stuff people finally started to